jameslikeslinux/puppet-nest/README.md

 | raspberrypi     |             |

 So you can build a "generic workstation" or a "beagleboneblack server" or any other combination.
-Other types of platforms could include Raspberry Pi or EC2.
-Other types of roles could include "router" or "media PC."

-These roles and platforms sit on top of a more generic understanding of architecture such that configurations can be defined separately for ARM and different ARM platforms.
+These roles and platforms sit on top of a more generic understanding of architecture such that configurations can be defined separately for, e.g., ARM and different ARM platforms.

 Beyond that, this module contains classes for a small set of services that can be applied to virtually any combination of role and platform.